unacast/deprecated-unacast.github.io/_posts/2016-02-25-on-idempotency-in-distributed-rest-apis.md

 > science, that can be applied multiple times without changing the result beyond
 > the initial application.

-That is, a HTTP method is idempotent if it guarantees that repeating a request multiple of times has the same effect as issuing the request once.
+In the context of HTTP APIs, a HTTP method is idempotent if it guarantees that repeating a request multiple of times has the same effect as issuing the request once.
 This is especially important in the case of network failures.
 In such cases clients can repeat the same request multiple times without worrying about any unintended effects.

 ## Safe vs Idempotent
 [Idempotent methods](https://tools.ietf.org/html/rfc7231#section-4.2.2)